 These loans are secured over the properties to which they relate and are repayable at the earlier of the resale of the property or ten years from the date of sale by the Group.

-Notes to the financial statements (continued) For the five month period ended 30 June 2015
+Notes to the financial statements (continued) For the year ended 30 June 2016

 15. Creditors: amounts falling due within one year